How To Write A Preface That Will Make You Look Like A Pro, AND Get You More Book Sales

 The main body of the preface is followed by a statement of thanks and acknowledgments to people who were helpful to the author during the writing of the book.
-If the list of acknowledgements is too long, a separate section should be created just for the acknowledgements.
+If the list of acknowledgments is too long, a separate section should be created just for the acknowledgments.

 Questions For Us To Think About And Discuss

 1. Let me know some of the topics you discussed in your book’s preface?

 2. How do you, and the book, and the reader, benefit from the things you discussed in your preface?